 health problems.
 There are no indications at this point from any source that it has shown toxicity in humans.

 Preliminary studies with stevia have shown that it contains certain chemicals that provide a sweet taste including stevioside, and rebaudioside A. Stevioside makes up about five percent of the dry weight, while rebaudioside makes up two percent.
 Rebaudioside A is apparently a more pleasant-tasting sweet substance.
-The oily part of stevia contains a number of sterols including stigmasterol, beta-sitosterol and campesterol.
+The oily part of stevia contains a number of sterols including stigmasterol, Beta-sitosterol and campesterol.
 The compounds within stevia are very stable and can last for decades.
 They are resistant to heat and time.

 Role in weight gain or loss